NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Five-Gods Ram.md

 * * *

 You attack in an unceasing flurry of charging headbutts.
 Stride or Climb and then make a ramming horn Strike.
 If the Strike is successful, you immediately push the target back 10 feet, then Stride or Climb and make a second ramming horn Strike against them.
-If the second Strike is successful, you immediately knock the target [[Conditions/Prone|Prone]], but if the second Strike is a failure or if you're unable to complete all the required actions, you become [[Conditions/Stunned|Stunned 1]].
+If the second Strike is successful, you immediately knock the target [[Prone|Prone]], but if the second Strike is a failure or if you're unable to complete all the required actions, you become [[Stunned|Stunned 1]].

 Both Strikes count toward your multiple attack penalty, but the penalty doesn't increase until you've made both of them.